-In the rest of this section, we present the results obtained for dynamics of a coherent wave packet traversing a dissipative medium in the absence of any nonlinearity.
-Thereafter, we discuss the findings for the media with nonlinearity proportional to $({a}^{\dag}a)^{2}$ and $({a}^{\dag}a)^{3}$.
-In case of nonlinear term proportional to $(a^{\dag}a)^2$, the medium behaves as an optical Kerr medium.
+In the rest of this section, we first present the results obtained for dynamics of a coherent wave packet traversing a dissipative medium in the absence of any non-linearity.
+Thereafter, we discuss the findings for the media with non-linearity proportional to $({a}^{\dag}a)^{2}$ and $({a}^{\dag}a)^{3}$.
+In case of the non-linear term proportional to $(a^{\dag}a)^2$, the medium behaves as an optical Kerr medium.
 The initial coherent state wave packet is constructed by displacing the vacuum state $\vert 0 \rangle$ as described in Equation~(\ref{disp}).
-In case of nonlinearity proportional to $(a^{\dag}a)^3$, the dynamics of coherent wave packet reveals the existence of revivals as well as super-revivals of the expectation values of oscillator amplitude operator $\langle a\rangle$.
+In case of non-linearity proportional to $(a^{\dag}a)^3$, the dynamics of coherent wave packet reveals the existence of revivals as well as super-revivals of the expectation values of oscillator amplitude operator $\langle a\rangle$.
 In this case, the revival time depends upon the principle quantum number $n$.
 Therefore we also study the effect of dissipative medium on the revivals of coherent wave packet corresponding to displaced number states for different values of $n$ as defined in Equation~(\ref{dns}).
-The analysis of displaced number states is important only in the case of higher-order nonlinearity.
+The analysis of displaced number states is important only in the case of higher-order non-linearity.

-As a first computation we consider the effect of dissipation on the linear oscillator without any nonlinear terms.
+As a first computation, we consider the effect of dissipation on the linear oscillator without any non-linear terms.
 The results are displayed in Fig.~\ref{fig-1} where we have plotted the amplitude $\langle a \rangle$ as a function of time.
+The simulation has been done for $59$ classical time periods which is equivalent to one revival time $T_{\rm rev}$ corresponding to $b_1=0.008$ a.u, where we have taken the dissipation parameter $\gamma=0.01$ a.u.
+In Fig.~\ref{fig-1} and in all subsequent figures we have divided the real time by $T_{\rm rev}$ to have a uniform scale.
 The energy spectrum is equidistant and there is only one time associated with motion namely the classical time $T_{\rm cl}$.
 Dissipation caused by environment is evident through the damping and ultimate decay of the expectation value of coherent wave packet amplitude $\langle a\rangle$ as time evolves.
-Time evolution is observed for $15$ classical time periods.
 The decay of amplitude is exponential as expected.